 Computing is becoming increasingly important in today’s modern society, and anyone who has specialised computing skills is in a very good position for their future career development.
 In the Computing Industry jobs will never be scarce.
 Programmers, Systems Engineers, Web Developers, Cyber-Security experts etc. are much in demand (as a look at the computing press will reveal), with high salaries possible.
 The industry particularly wants to encourage girls into it, so opportunities for females are likely to be very good.

 Students will learn that computer technology continues to advance rapidly and is changing at an ever increasing pace over recent years, with the growth in the use of mobile devices and web-related technologies.
-Much of the course will concentrate on computer programming, where BBC Basic for Windows will be used extensively.
+Much of the course will concentrate on computer programming, where Python will be used extensively.
 The theory of computer hardware and software will also be covered, including the basics of machine-code.

 We will be taking the OCR GCSE (9 -1) in Computer Science.
 This is assessed by two one and a half hour papers, which include coding as an essential element.
 The pupils also have to do a longer piece of programming project work to be given a grade, though the coursework is not part of the final assessment.